Task #2940

 Thanks in advance for your contributions to LibreOffice!
 Your work helps millions of users around the world.

-Updated by Mike Saunders over 3 years ago
+Updated by Mike Saunders about 4 years ago

 I worked on an updated script last week, based on feedback from infra: